 How do I access my consumer data?

-You can access your Southern Cross Credit Union consumer data by giving us to permission to share it with data recipients who have been 'accredited' under the CDR regime to receive consumer data.
-We can only share your Southern Cross Credit Union consumer data with organisation that have been accredited, and if you are eligible to make a sharing request under the CDR regime.
+You can access your Southern Cross Credit Union consumer data at any time, and you will be able to provide consent to share it with data recipients who have been 'accredited' under the CDR regime to receive consumer data.